What is a Balance Sheet?

 TOTAL LIABILITIES + SHAREHOLDERS EQUITY

-Each of the above 3 Elements relate to one another.
+The Accounting Equation shows how each of the above 3 Elements (The Assets, Liabilities and Owners Equity) relate to one another.

 To understand how the 3 Elements fit together - you need to become familiar with what is called "THE ACCOUNTING EQUATION"